killermann/facilitator-cards/content/blog/facilitator-cards-brain-jam-using-obs-for-virtual-facilitation.md

 title = "Facilitator Cards Brain Jam: Using OBS for Virtual Facilitation"

 +++
 As a facilitator, I’m entering my second year of online facilitation with mixed emotions.
 While I feel wholly more prepared to work with folks online, online facilitation is clunky, and the tech headaches of awkward screen shares and weird transitions are tiring.

 The more ambitious I get with my facilitations, adding in [MURAL](https://www.facilitator.cards/blog/using-mural-for-virtual-facilitation-canning-the-brain-jam/) or [AhaSlides](https://www.facilitator.cards/blog/using-ahaslides-for-virtual-facilitation-canning-the-brain-jam/) or any other piece of tech, the more I have to manage and keep track of during my facilitations.

-When I’m actively facilitating, I don’t want to have to think about where this window is, am I sharing the right thing, is this a good view of this—I just want to be present.
+When I’m facilitating, I don’t want to have to think about where this window is, am I sharing the right thing, is this a good view of this—I just want to be present.

 **Last month, I was introduced to a program called** [**OBS**](https://obsproject.com/)**—Open Broadcaster Software—which is a totally free open-source software, and I’m never going back to facilitating without it.**